-The District recognizes that, at times, a student's lunch account may have a negative balance.
-Efforts will be made to communicate with such families regarding the status of their child's negative balance while maintaining confidentiality for the student.
-The District will permit students to continue to consume school meals until their balance reaches -\$50.00.
+- The District recognizes that, at times, a student's meal account may have a negative balance.
+Efforts will be made to communicate with families regarding the status of their student's negative balance while maintaining confidentiality. - The District will permit students to continue to consume school meals until their unpaid balance reaches -\$50.
+When a balance reaches -\$50, the student will receive a free bag lunch (no free breakfast) for up to ten lunch meals.
+Families are encouraged to make an arrangement with our Business Office (608) 655-3466 to develop a payment plan.